ClearlyKyle/Screenshot_to_Anki/README.md

 1) You must install [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin to enable HTTP protocol.
 2) Anki must be running in order to connect to it
 3) Install unpacked extension
+4) Click on extension icon to access settings menu